mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

     - The peak in the 1D plot should move from x= 1 -> -1
     - Check u2 = [0,-1,0]

+26. Turn on non-orthogonal view and play around with the cut tool representation

+    - Check that the table values are updated correctly (use the HKL in the cursor info table to help determine this)

+27. Produce a non-axis aligned cut where the peak is not in the center of the x-range.
+Take the x-value at the peak maximum and plug it into the axis label - it should produce the HKL of the peak (0,0,1).

 Specific Tests
 --------------